Milos is the most western island of the Greek Cyclades.

 There you can find various types of accommodation, banks, post-office, doctors, tourist agencies.

-And of course, there are taverns, cafes, and shops with souvenirs and various things.
+And of course, there are taverns, cafes, and shops with souvenirs and various products.

 As I have mentioned before, the main bus terminal is located in the center, and dock with yachts and boats for sailing excursions.
-Next to the port there is a small beach Lagada, and on the other side is long and sandy beach Papakinou.
+Next to the port, there is a small beach Lagada, and on the other side is the long and sandy beach Papakinou.

 The peak of the season is July and August, but it is not crowded as some Greek islands and places could be during the summer.
 Actually, Milos is perfect if you want a calm and interesting vacation, without all-night fun and parties.

 ◊ Old Church of the Holy Trinity: a small church close to the port.